mbest1813/documentation/v2/clickstream/destinations/retention-science.md

 sidebar: platform_sidebar
 ---

-Astronomer Clickstream makes it easy to send your data to Retention Science.
+MetaRouter makes it easy to send your data to Retention Science.
 Once you follow the steps below, your data will be routed through our platform and pushed to Retention Science in the appropriate format.

 ## What is Retention Science?